mamdous-usual/mamdous-usual.github.io/README.md

 ## 📋 About

-This is an interactive terminal-themed portfolio website that showcases my profile as a Computer Science student.
+This is my interactive terminal-themed portfolio website that showcases my profile as a Computer Science student.
 The site mimics a Linux terminal environment with a fully functional command-line interface, complete with ASCII art, terminal window styling, and interactive commands.

 ## 🛠️ Built With